danshapiro/fvtt-module-roll-initiative/README.md

 - **Enable Initiative Flair Sound Effect (world):** Play sounds with the flair
 - **Flair Animation Stay Duration (ms) (world):** How long images stay visible
 - **Animation Test Mode (client):** Preview all your flair assets

-The module comes with 75+ AI-generated assets ready to use!

 ## License